hunyadi/javabind/README.md

 `boxed` is a lightweight C++ wrapper defined by the library to match Java boxed types such as `java.lang.Integer`. `boxed` has no C++ run-time overhead, it is only used for disambiguation.

-Unsigned integers have to be enabled with the CMake option JAVABIND_INTEGER_WIDENING_CONVERSION because they are converted to a wider integer type in Java.

 Collection types are copied between C++ and Java.

 Optionals are converted to a null-value in Java when they don't have a value in C++.
 Null-values are converted to an empty optional in C++.